Getting the help you need

-If you have any medical concerns over the weekend please seek help from your local pharmacy or contact NHS 111 online on https://111.nhs.uk.
-As qualified healthcare professionals, Pharmacists can offer clinical advice and over-the-counter medicines for a range of minor illnesses, such as coughs, colds, sore throats, tummy trouble and aches and pains.
+If you have any medical concerns over the weekend/Bank Holiday please seek help from your local pharmacy or NHS 111 Online https://111.nhs.uk/.
+As qualified healthcare professionals, Pharmacists can offer clinical advice and over-the-counter medicines for a range of minor illnesses, such as coughs, colds, sore throats, tummy trouble and aches and pains."

 Due to the Coronavirus outbreak, we are limiting access to the Surgery.
 If you would like to register with us please click on the link below and complete your registration online.

 Access to a wide range of healthcare services is a key element of a good local practice.
 We don’t just want to see you when you’re ill, we want to make sure you stay healthy too.
 Check out how we can cover both bases with our clinics and services.

 Our professional team will ensure you receive the best attention at all times whether you’re attending a specialist clinic or a routine appointment.
 If you are new to the area registration is easy and comes with the comfort of discretion and confidentiality assured.

 For Queen Mary University of London students.
 Please follow this link for information regarding the Student Health Service.